dataux/dataux/README.md

 ##  Sql Query Proxy to Elasticsearch, Mongo, Kubernetes, BigTable, etc.

-Unify disparate data sources and files into a single Federated view of your data and query with SQL.
+Unify disparate data sources and files into a single Federated view of your data and query with SQL without copying into datawarehouse.

 Mysql compatible federated query engine to Elasticsearch, Mongo,